 Spotting or abnormal vaginal bleeding outside your period may be a side effect of oral birth control pills.
-Abnormal vaginal bleeding may also occur if your stress hormone levels are very high.
+Abnormal vaginal bleeding may also occur if your stress hormone levels are high.
 In some rare cases, abnormal vaginal bleeding or spotting may indicate serious infections and even cervical cancer.
-If you observe any abnormal vaginal bleeding during your cycle, make sure to contact your doctor as soon as possible.
+Contact your doctor immediately if you observe any abnormal vaginal bleeding during your cycle.

 Thick, dark brown discharge

 An abnormal vaginal blockage might cause the appearance of a thick, dark brown discharge.
-The vagina can be easily blocked by a used condom or a lost tampon.
-Remember that any object ‘lost’ in your vagina has no place to go as the opening of the cervix is too narrow for any object to go through.
-Any object lost in the vagina can potentially block the cervical opening resulting in a dark brown or even black discharge.
-If you observe such a thick and dark discharge and suspect that something is blocking your cervix, consult your OB/GYN immediately.
+A used condom or a lost tampon can easily block the vagina.
+Remember that any object ‘lost’ in your vagina has no place to go, as the opening of the cervix is too narrow for any object to go through.
+Any object lost in the vagina can block the cervical opening, resulting in a dark brown or black discharge.
+If you observe such a thick and dark discharge and suspect something is blocking your cervix, consult your OB/GYN immediately.

 How to maintain vaginal health?

 Having good vaginal hygiene can help prevent infections.
 Here are some tips that you can follow to maintain your vaginal health.

 The use of soaps that have artificial fragrances can disturb the pH balance of your vagina.
 Douching can also have the same effect.
 It is recommended to clean your vagina with warm water and unscented soap on the outside only.
 Putting soaps or douching products inside your vagina can cause infections.
 Remember, your vagina is designed to clean itself, so you don’t need to wash it from the inside with any cleaning product, including a douche.